NUS-Project-SaBai/BackEnd/README.md

 Quit the server with CONTROL-C.
 ```

-\*Make sure you set up both the Frontend AND Backend before logging into localhost.
+⚠️ Make sure you set up both the Frontend AND Backend before logging into localhost.

+# Other useful information

 ### Creating a superuser account in Django